Fisch03/Electric-meter-reader/README.md

 ```
 sudo python -m pip install -U requests
 ```
 Log into your Emoncms Account or create a new one.
-Go to Settings > API and copy your Read & Write key into the "secretsexample.py" File. **Do not share this key as it will grant Full access to your Emoncms Account** Change the Name of the File into "secrets.py".
-If you run the Script, you should find the Outputs of your Meter in Emoncms under Settings > Inputs.
-Configuring a Dashboard is beyond the Scope of this Tutorial, but I recommend you [**this**](https://powerforum.co.za/topic/1245-emoncms-startup-tutorial/) Site to get started.
+Go to Setup > API and copy your Read & Write key into the "secretsexample.py" File. **Do not share this key as it will grant Full access to your Emoncms Account** Change the Name of the File into "secrets.py".
+If you run the Script, you should find the Outputs of your Meter in Emoncms under Setup > Inputs.
+Configuring a Dashboard is beyond the Scope of this Tutorial, but I recommend you [this](https://powerforum.co.za/topic/1245-emoncms-startup-tutorial/) Site to get started.

 ### Notes